 Provides a general survey of the nature, significance and scope of marketing.
 Emphasizes customers (marketing analysis and strategy); business marketing decisions in promotion, distribution and pricing; and control of marketing programs.
-Prerequisite: BA 101 Introduction to Business with a minimum "C" grade or instructor's approval.
+Prerequisite: BA 101 Introduction to Business with a minimum "C" grade.